L-Methylfolate vs Folic Acid: Choosing the Right One

 Folate is an essential nutrient that plays a key role in overall health and supports various bodily functions, such as red blood cell production and DNA synthesis.
 You’ve probably heard about folic acid - a synthetic form of folate commonly used in supplements.

 But have you ever considered L-methylfolate as an alternative?
-This naturally occurring form of folate offers higher bioavailability, making it a more suitable option for those looking to optimize their health.
+This naturally occurring form of folate offers higher bioavailability and is used in ACTIVIT formulation to support better absorption and overall nutritional balance.

 In this article, we will explore the difference between folic acid and L-methylfolate to help you choose the right one for your daily routine.